• Home

 If your house has been foreclosed, sit tight.

 You will be contacted by someone on behalf of the new owner.
 You may get a notice to quit which has contact information on it.
-An agent of the new owner may knock on your door.
+Or, an agent of the new owner may knock on your door.

 Open discussions about a cash for keys deal.
 The quicker you can move, the more money is usually on the table.